My irritation was set on simmer, ready to boil over with the slightest increase of heat. I didn’t want to feel it, but it was there, sizzling.

 I hated how my speech dripped with annoyance at the smallest request from my kids and how my compassion had dissolved and transformed into a thick substance of indifference.

-Peace felt attainable in the effort to correct my circumstances, but doing all of the right things failed to provide any lasting result.
+Peace felt attainable in the correction of my circumstances, but doing all of the right things failed to provide any lasting result.
 The yield of momentary comfort did nothing to extinguish the simmering boil that threatened to bubble over in a hot mess at any given moment.

 My heart burned, unsatisfied, and troubled.

 I knew that I needed Jesus, but I settled to believe that acknowledging I needed Him was enough.
-Instead of allowing His presence to align my heart, I was trying to align it myself, and I knew it.
+Instead of allowing His presence to align my heart, I tried to align it myself, and I knew it.

 Self-reliance; the fuel of my sinful nature.
 Always there, coiled, and inviting a comfortable narrative when the pressure is on.
-No matter how many times I get burned I’m always strangely drawn to its familiar warmth.
+No matter how many times I get burned, I’m still strangely drawn to its familiar warmth.
 No matter how much I hate its effects, I never hate its course.

-Over and over, back and forth, believing I was dealing with my sin by turning to Jesus when I was actually avoiding Him by being good.
+Over and over, I believed I was dealing with my sin by turning to Jesus when I was actually avoiding Him by being good.

 My own self-reliance at work in its finest.
 An always simmering pot in the middle of the mundane.